collectionspace/cspace-ui.js/docs/configuration/ColumnConfiguration.md

 # Search Result Column Configuration

-The columns displayed in search result tables for each record type may be configured by providing an column set map in the record type's `columns` configuration property.
+The columns displayed in search result tables for each record type may be configured by providing a column set map in the record type's `columns` configuration property.
 A column set map is an object that contains column set descriptors, keyed by name.
-A column set descriptor is an object that contains column descriptors, keyed by name.
+Each column set descriptor is an object that contains column descriptors, keyed by column name.

 ```
 type ColumnSetMap = {[columnSetName: string]: ColumnSetDescriptor};